fubicales2016/fogbowcloud.org/content/pages/install-manager.md

 The manager is the fogbow's component that runs in each federation member.
 It provides a OCCI API for end users and interacts with the rendezvous and other managers.

 This tutorial assumes you have Openstack's OCCI API enabled in your underlying cloud setup.
-Please read the [Openstack's OCCI guide](https://wiki.openstack.org/wiki/Occi#How_to_use_the_OCCI_interface) to know more.
+Please read the <a href="https://wiki.openstack.org/wiki/Occi#How_to_use_the_OCCI_interface" target=_blank>Openstack's OCCI guide</a> to know more.

 Also, the manager needs a user registered in the underlying private cloud in order to proxy remote requests to its local resources.
-For Openstack, you can add new users and projects as is described in the [Openstack Ops guide](http://docs.openstack.org/trunk/openstack-ops/content/projects_users.html#create_new_users).
+For Openstack, you can add new users and projects as is described in the <a href="http://docs.openstack.org/trunk/openstack-ops/content/projects_users.html#create_new_users" target=_blank>Openstack Ops guide</a>.
 The configuration section of this page explains it in more detail.

 ## Install from source
 As the manger runs as an XMPP component, you need an XMPP server running and properly configured.
-We recommend [prosody](https://prosody.im/) 0.9.8+ due to its ease of configuration.
+We recommend <a href="https://prosody.im/" target=_blank>prosody 0.9.8+</a> due to its ease of configuration.

 If you are using Prosody, you can add a component to its configuration with:
 ``` shell